-Innercise: Transform Limiting Beliefs into Powerful "Aha Moments"
+Innercise: Transform Your Limiting Beliefs into Powerful Epiphanies

 Albert Einstein.
 Emily Brontë.
 Isaac Newton.
 C.S.
 Lewis.

 These are some of the greatest writers and scientists in history . . . and they all have one thing in common: they were notorious daydreamers!

 Numerous studies in recent years have shown that the right kind of daydreaming can sharpen your mind . . . and help with problem-solving and long-term planning.

 Welcome to the Innercise on daydreaming . . .